5 Fun Things to Do in Santa Rosa

 Go ice skating at Snoopy’s Home Ice, built in 1969 by local resident Charles M. Schulz, creator of the legendary comic strip Peanuts.
 An avid ice skater, Schulz, who died in 2000, could often be found here — usually playing ice hockey.

-Surrounded by redwood trees and resembling a Swiss chalet, the arena offers daily public skating.
+The ice skating arena, surrounded by redwood trees and resembling a Swiss chalet, offers daily public skating.
 The Warm Puppy Café serves sandwiches, burgers, and salads, and you can pick up Peanuts memorabilia in Snoopy’s Gallery and Gift Shop.

 And thanks to community fund-raising art projects over the years, whimsically decorated statues of four Peanuts characters — Charlie Brown, Woodstock, Snoopy, and Lucy — are scattered throughout Santa Rosa.
 For details about how and where to find them, read Explore Snoopy and the Peanuts in Sonoma County.